 Notably, several steps are followed to recombine DNA segments.
 Furthermore, under an ideal situation, a recombinant DNA molecule can replicate by entering a cell.

-These are the goals of this technology –
+Some of the goals of this technology are mentioned below:

 Desired modification in isolated genes.